Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary

-The conditional mean is a weighted sum of the component process conditional means.
-The conditional variance consists of two terms.
-The first term is a weighted sum of the component process conditional covariance matrices, and the second term captures conditional heteroskedasticity caused by variations in the conditional mean.

-By construction, the StMVAR model does not generally filter out autocorrelation as well as its Gaussian counterpart, the GMVAR model \citep{Kalliovirta+Meitz+Saikkonen:2016}, because the autoregressive parameters are also the coefficients for ARCH type conditional heteroskedasticity.
-This property arises from the utilization of the multivariate Student's $t$-distribution as the stationary distribution of the component processes.
-The utilization of the $t$-distribution allows for parsimonious modelling of series that display fat tails and conditional heteroskedasticity within the regimes.
-This is particularly advantegeous in the context of mixture VARs, as the large number of parameters may often be a problem even without an ARCH component.
-Appropriate modelling of kurtosis and conditional heteroskedasticity is important, since they may affect the endogenously determined regime-switching probabilities.
-Ignoring the modelling of kurtosis and conditional heteroskedasticity would leave out potentially important dynamics that may affect the outcome of an empirical investigation.
+Our StMVAR model features ARCH type conditional heteroskedasticity in the sense that the conditional covariance matrix of each regime depends on the quadratic form of the preceding $p$ observations through the covariance matrix, autoregressive, and degrees of freedom parameters (see the discussion at the end of Section~\ref{sec:linvar}).
+This property arises from utilizing the multivariate Student's $t$-distribution as the stationary distribution of the regimes.
+The use of the $t$-distribution thereby allows for parsimonious modelling of series that display fat tails and conditional heteroskedasticity within the regimes.
+This is particularly advantageous in the context of mixture VARs, as the large number of parameters may often be problematic even without an ARCH component.
+Appropriate modelling of kurtosis and conditional heteroskedasticity is important, because they may affect the endogenously determined regime-switching probabilities.
+Ignoring these factors would leave out potentially important dynamics that may affect the results of an empirical investigation.
 If some of the regimes have a constant conditional covariance matrix and zero excess kurtosis, we allow them to be conditionally homoskedastic linear Gaussian VARs, which leads to the G-StMVAR model.

-\section{Structural G-StMVAR model}
+\section{Structural G-StMVAR Model}